ARCHER2-HPC/archer2-docs/docs/software-libraries/trilinos.md

     ShyHU STK STKSearch STKTopology STKUtil Stratimikos Teko Teuchos Thyra Tpetra TrilinosCouplings Triutils Xpetra Zoltan Zoltan2`

+!!! warning "Known issue"
-    Known issue: Trilinos is not available in `PrgEnv-aocc` at the moment.
+    Trilinos is not available in `PrgEnv-aocc` at the moment.

+!!! warning "Known issue"
-    Known issue: The `ForTrilinos` package is not available in this version.
+    The `ForTrilinos` package is not available in this version.

 ## Compiling Trilinos

-A script which has details of the relevant configuration options for Trilinos is available at the ARCHER2 repository.
+A script which has details of the relevant configuration options for Trilinos is available at the [ARCHER2 Github repository][2].
 The script will build a static-only version of the libraries.
 ```
 $ git clone https://github.com/ARCHER2-HPC/pe-scripts.git